tony-josi/covid19_spread_simulator/readme.md

 * acceleration in both x, y should be 1 unit for better visual rep (only sign changes)

 ### TO DO:

 * pos_mov()
 * generate ppm frames in loop with pos_mov()
+* hb people infected with cvd in hospitals (in map?)